semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 ## Set up organizations

 Organizations (orgs) in Semgrep enable users to share access to, and management of, Semgrep resources such as findings and reports.

-Semgrep organizations can be **connected** to equivalent GitHub, GitLab, and SSO organizations, which enables users from those organizations to easily join your Semgrep deployment by signing in to Semgrep Cloud Platform with their existing credentials.
+Semgrep organizations can be **connected** to equivalent GitHub, GitLab, and SSO organizations, which enables users from those organizations to easily join your Semgrep deployment through their existing credentials.

 ### For GitHub and GitLab users
-- GitHub and GitLab users have the option to use their SCM for both user and repository management.
+- GitHub and GitLab users can choose to use their SCM for both user and repository management.
 Refer to tk link
-- If you also have an SSO provider, you can opt to use SSO to manage user authentication as well.
-Refer to tk link
+- Alternatively, if you also have an SSO provider, you can opt to use SSO to manage user authentication instead.Refer to tk link

 ### For Bitbucket and Azure Repos users